 |

-Dawn lights her candles in the east once more | The silence of the sands when tides are low | And she - between the ocean and the town | My ear can scarcely catch that whispered note |
+The silence of the sands when tides are low | And she - between the ocean and the town | My ear can scarcely catch that whispered note |